Differential information theory: Space and Time

-A useful concept for proofs using randomization techniques is that of a \emph{Typical Set}.
 A set is typical if it has no special qualities that distinguish it from most other sets.
 To pin the concept down, we ask the following question: Given a finite set $s$ of cardinality $|s|=n$, which subsets of $n$ are hard to find?

 \begin{lemma} The typical (most information rich) subsets of a set $s$ with $n$ elements are those that consist of a random selection of $\frac{n}{2}$ elements.
 The amount of information in such a subset approaches $n$ bits. \end{lemma} Proof: The binomial distribution is symmetrical so we expect that the class of the hardest subsets to be those with $\frac{n}{2}$ elements.
 We have the following limit: